 The Bavarian Elector Ferdinand Maria presented his wife Henriette Adelaide with the inn, Schwaige Kemnat, to the west of the royal capital Munich, on the occasion of the long-awaited birth of a successor to the throne Max Emanuel in 1663.
-The Electress created her "borgo de la ninfe" here, a summer palace with small gardens.
+The Electress created her "borgo delle ninfe" here, a summer palace with small gardens.
 From 1701, Max Emanuel had the palace enlarged, the gardens reshaped and a canal dug out to divert water from the Würm to the park.
 Max Emanuel however had to leave Bavaria, in consequence of his defeat in the Spanish War of Succession in 1704.
-This lead to a temporary interruption of all work.
+As a result, all work was initially interrupted.

 In the 18th century the Pagodenburg had a formal garden with a pool in front of it.